ryancormack/strands-ts/README.md

 It MUST NOT be taken as a Typescript SDK.
 The code has not been reviewed, but it has been tested and seems to work as is.
 Dot NOT paste any secrets or sensitive information in here.

+# Read Me before all else.

+This bit was written by me.
+The [Strands SDK](https://github.com/strands-agents/sdk-python) is an open source Python SDK for building AI agents.
+It supports a load of Model Providers, including Bedrock, VertexAI, Ollama and more.
+It has some built in tools for doing things, allows you to integrate MCP servers into those Agents and has a REPL interface for interacting with the agents.

+I'm by no means fluent in Python.
+I can read it, but I don't know the idioms or best practices.
+So I thought it would be fun to see if an AI could generate a TypeScript version of the SDK, using the same architecture and design principles.
+Over a couple of hours I coaxed Claude Code using Opus to generate a Typescript version of the SDK, using the same architecture and design principles.
+The result is a TypeScript SDK that is essentially an AI generated Typescript clone.
+It shouldn't be used.
+But I wanted to see how far you could get an AI to translate a whole load of code.
+I've not reviewed the code and 100% recommend you don't use the code.
+But I've used it and it runs.
+It loads MCP servers, it runs the agent.
+It's missing a load of features that make Strands great though.
+You should 100% go and check Strands out.
+It's great, so a huge thanks to the Strands team, and I'll continue my adventure learning Python, because I am running Strands Agents in Production and it's great..

+Now, back to the AI generated code...

 # Strands Agent SDK - TypeScript